cmda-bt/pt-course-19-20/readme.md

 Of course, it’s expected that the progress in practice is more chaotic and iterative.

-It’s often relatively easy to come up with a very complex idea, but it’s typically hard to *actually* make that idea into reality.
+It’s often relatively easy to come up with a complex idea; it’s typically hard to make a complex idea into reality.
 Keep your concept as basic as possible (while meeting this course’s criteria).
 Focus on the essentials and when done with those, start adding bells and whistles.